nf-core/viralmetagenome/docs/output.md

 :::

-By default, viralmetagenome will only provide the log files of Kraken2 which are visualized in [MultiQC](#multiqc).
+By default, nf-core/viralmetagenome will only provide the log files of Kraken2 which are visualized in [MultiQC](#multiqc).
 The filtered reads can be saved by specifying `--save_intermediate_reads` or `--save_final_reads 'host'`.

 ## Metagenomic Diversity